SamDingore/Video-Making-Automation-CPP/README.md

 - **examples/** (examples of output video and showcase )
 - **function.h** (header files for output.cpp)
 - **Limit**(this is just a first vesrion so it only runs for limited files)
+-
+*a very thanks to Amanda Gibbons for inspiring me !*

 *a work in progress by Sam Dingore.*

-*a special thanks to Amanda Gibbons for inspiring me !*